Walgreens: Medication denied because of religious beliefs

-Investor relations
+U.S SEC settlement for misleading investors

 In September 2018, Walgreens agreed to pay $34.5 million to settle a U.S. Securities and Exchange Commission (SEC) investigation on charges of misleading investors on financial targets.
 The SEC alleged that former CEO Greg Wasson and then-CFO Wade Miquelon acted "negligently" in giving financial estimates.

 Over-billing governments

 In January 2019, Walgreens paid $269.2 million for two separate counts of defrauding the federal and 39 state governments in over-billing schemes.

 Unlicensed pharmacist

 In February 2020, Walgreens agreed to pay $7.5 million to settle a consumer protection lawsuit accusing the company of placing people's health at risk by permitting an unlicensed person to work as a pharmacist without an adequate background check.
-This person had handled over 745,000 prescriptions, which included filling over 100,000 prescriptions for controlled substances.
+The person had handled over 745,000 prescriptions and filled over 100,000 prescriptions for controlled substances.
 The State of California, Alameda County, and Santa Clara County all took part in the investigation.
 When it was asked by the California Board of Pharmacy during the investigation, Walgreens was unable to furnish a copy of her employment application.
 Although there are records that the person had attended classes in a university pharmacy program, there are no records that she had completed her degree requirements that would allow her to take the pharmacist licensing exams.